 Reactive Power (kVAR)

+The power associated with reactive components (Inductors and Capacitors) of the circuit is known as Reactive Power.
+It flows in both ( back and forth) directions of the circuit.
 Reactive power is not a useful power for consumers so it is interpreted as wattless power.
-It represents an extra burden on the electricity supply system and on the consumer's bill also.
-Whereas this is required in the circuit to produce the electric and magnetic field for working of capacitors and inductors in the circuit.
+It represents an extra burden on the electricity supply system and on the consumer’s bill.
+This is required in the circuit to produce the electric and magnetic field for the working of capacitors and inductors in the circuit.
 It has a direct impact on the power factor of the circuit.
-It only exists in electrical system when voltage and current in an AC circuits are not in phase.
+It only exists in the electrical system when voltage and current in an AC circuit are not in phase.

 Apparent Power (kVA):